Pleasantville, New Jersey: Roads and highways

 As of May 2010, the city had a total of 68.28 mi of roadways, of which 53.12 mi were maintained by the municipality, 7.70 mi by Atlantic County and 4.26 mi by the New Jersey Department of Transportation and 3.20 mi by the South Jersey Transportation Authority.

-Highways that pass through Pleasantville include U.S. Route 9, U.S. Route 40, U.S. Route 322, and the Atlantic City Expressway.
+Highways that pass through Pleasantville include U.S. Route 9, U.S. Route 40, U.S. Route 322 and the Atlantic City Expressway.

 Public transportation

-NJ Transit offers bus service to Atlantic City, New Jersey and other intermediate stations on routes 502 (from Atlantic Cape Community College), 507 (from Ocean City), 508 (from Hamilton Mall), 509 (from Ocean City), 553 (limited; from Upper Deerfield Township), 554 (from Lindenwold station), and 559 (from Lakewood Township).
+NJ Transit offers bus service to Atlantic City, New Jersey and other intermediate stations on routes 502 (from Atlantic Cape Community College), 507 (from Ocean City), 508 (from Hamilton Mall), 509 (from Ocean City), 553 (limited; from Upper Deerfield Township), 554 (from Lindenwold station) and 559 (from Lakewood Township).

-Beginning in 1907, the old Atlantic City and Shore Railroad provided electric interurban service to Pleasantville on its Atlantic City–Ocean City line.
+Beginning in 1907, the Atlantic City and Shore Railroad provided electric interurban service to Pleasantville on its Atlantic City–Ocean City line.
 The railroad discontinued operation in 1948.